 Hains Point's cherry blossoms peak later than those at the Tidal Basin.
 Photo courtesy of Danny Navarro, Flickr Attribution 2.0 Generic

-This park is located south of the Tidal Basin on a peninsula jutting into the Potomac.
+This park is located south of the Tidal Basin on a peninsula jutting into the Potomac River.
 It has a playground, picnic tables, restrooms, and lots of cherry trees.
-Families can walk all or part of the 4.1-mile loop around Hains Point and find many photo ops with the Potomac River in the background.
-Peak bloom of the trail's Kwanzan cherry trees is about two weeks after the Tidal Basin's Yoshino cherry trees, so if you miss seeing the cherry blossoms at the Tidal Basin, head here.
+Families can walk all or part of the 4.1-mile loop around Hains Point and find many photo ops with the river in the background.
+Peak bloom of the trail's Kwansan cherry trees is about two weeks after the Tidal Basin's Yoshino cherry trees, so if you miss seeing the cherry blossoms at the Tidal Basin, head to Hains Point.

-Located in northeast DC near the Maryland border and adjacent to the Anacostia River, this national park is open 8am-4pm daily.
-Explore the wetlands by trails or boardwalk and see lots of blooming cherry trees and other spring flowers.
+Located in northeast DC, near the Maryland border and adjacent to the Anacostia River, this national park is open 8am-4pm daily.
+Explore the wetlands via trails or along the boardwalk and see lots of blooming cherry trees and other spring flowers.
 Admission is free.

 The historic, elaborate gardens of Georgetown's Dumbarton Oaks include lots of spring flowers and a stunning hillside blooming with cherry trees, aptly named Cherry Hill.
-The gardens are open from 3-6pm on Tuesdays through Sundays through the end of October.
-Timed tickets are required, and reservations must be made in advance online.
+The gardens are open from 2-6pm on Tuesdays through Sundays through the end of October.
 Nearby Montrose Park also has beautiful cherry trees and a great playground for kids.

 The Basilica becomes even more beautiful when the cherry trees bloom.
 Photo courtesy of Lawrence OP, Flickr Attribution 2.0 Generic